-Figure 5.5 - Face of Wall "Z" Guide (with Formed Stainless Steel Angles & Brush Seal - Fire Door)
+Figure 5.5 - Face of Wall "E" Guide with Windlock Flat

 - 1. Remove the bellmouth from the guide by removing the bolts that anchor the bellmouth to the wall angle.
 Loosen the first bolt closest to the bellmouth on the guide. - 2.
-Certain guide assemblies may have to be disassembled in order to mark the location of the wall fastener mounting holes and fasten to the wall.
-2 - "Z" guides, with or without windlock flat, may not have to be disassembled to install. - "E" guides, with or without windlock flat, must be disassembled in order to install the wall angle. - 3.
+Certain guide assemblies may have to be disassembled in order to mark the location of the wall fastener mounting holes, and in order to fasten to wall.
+1 - "Z" guides, with or without windlock flat, may not have to be disassembled to install. - "E" guides, with or without windlock flat, must be disassembled in order to install the wall angle. - 3.
 Measure the distance from the opening/jamb to the heel of the wall angle (on "E" guides) or the toe of the wall angle (on "Z" guides).
-This distance is referred to as the "Overall Guide Dimension plus Guide Setback"; see guide assembly Figures 5.1 5.5.
+This distance is referred to as the "Overall Guide Dimension plus Guide Setback"; see Figures 5.1 5.5.
 See the job construction drawings for the dimensions. - 4.
 Place mark on the floor at measured location.
 Check the distance between these marks and compare with the job construction drawing.
 It will be the "Distance Between Guides" plus the "Overall Guide Dimension plus Guide Setback" at both jambs.